dylanjones784/Markdown-Guide/BestPractiseGuide.md

 - Level 2 – HTTP methods and verbs are used.
 - Level 3 – Discoverability of functionality within the API through hypermedia controls.

 Level 3 would correlate to having a truly RESTful API that encompasses all of Fielding’s original definition, however typical Web APIs fall into the Level 2 category.
-To find out further on Level 3 and the usage of Hypermedia, please visit [link to HATEOAS section](#resource-discovery).
+To find out further on Level 3 and the usage of Hypermedia, please visit [this section](#resource-discovery).